 - Bing beats out Google in share of long tail search queries

 - Nearly 33% of Bing’s audience has a household income of $100,000 or more

-In short, Bing is a great platform to utilize if you want to target bottom-of-the-funnel online shoppers who are willing to spend more than the average searcher.
+In short, Bing is a great platform to target bottom-of-the-funnel online shoppers who are willing to spend more than the average searcher.

 Another major benefit of using Bing for SEM is lower competition.
 Fewer advertisers have Bing PPC strategies, making it easier to gain access to higher ad positions at a more affordable rate than with Google Ads.

 So, if you’re ready to start incorporating Bing PPC into your search engine marketing mix, here are seven important secrets for success.

 1. Import Your Google Ads Account to Bing

 Back when Bing was in its infancy, Microsoft wanted to build a search and advertising experience that was vastly different than Google’s.
 Over time they came to the conclusion that making the platform dramatically different from Google’s wasn’t the right way to compete with the search giant, so they changed their strategy.
 Now Bing and Google advertising are so similar, it’s possible to easily transfer your Google ad accounts to Bing using account syncing.

 While importing is quite simple, there are a few key differences between Bing and Google advertising to keep in mind.
 Once you transfer accounts, you may want to make some changes to your campaigns to optimize on Bing’s platform.